Psalm 2: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint, the Latin text in the Vulgate and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.

 Uses

 Judaism

 Verse 1 is recited during Selichot.

 This psalm is also recited to alleviate a headache, and when caught in a sea gale.

 New Testament

 Some verses of Psalm 2 are referenced in the New Testament: